 It is common for the Dutch to take initiative when introducing themselves.
 Prior to the COVID-19 pandemic, the initial handshake was very important, especially in formal settings.
-When meeting family or certain acquaintances, it can also be common to greet them with a kiss on each cheek.
+When meeting family or certain acquaintances, it can also be common to greet them with three kisses on the cheeks.